c-noblet/hawk/README.md

 ## Installation

-Create a configs.json file at the root with the path to your home and your username :
+Create a path.config file at the project root with the path to your home and your username :

 ```bash
 # path.config